AugustoL/developers/book/tutorials/how-to-check-published-data.md

 [The Index debugger](http://index-debugger.windingtree.com) is communicating directly with the deployed smart contracts and off-chain data where possible.
 Internally, it is using our [Javascript library](https://github.com/windingtree/wt-js-libs) and our own [Swarm gateway](https://swarm.windingtree.com).
-It let's you very quickly see where your current data is located and whether it is accessible.
+It lets you very quickly see where your current data is located and whether it is accessible.

 The Index Debugger does not check for the semantics of the data, only if it can